-The Fibre Arts Festival and Sale 2025 - Peterborough will be held on Saturday, April 12, 2025, at the Peterborough Sport and Wellness Centre.
-Hope to see you there.
-Please see here for more information about this year's event: Fibre Arts Festival and Sale 2025
+The Fibre Arts Festival and Sale 2025 - Peterborough was held on Saturday, April 12, 2025, at the Peterborough Sport and Wellness Centre.
+Please see here the Embroiderers' Guild of Peterborough Display: Fibre Arts Festival and Sale 2025

 The Biscornu is a multi-stage project developed by Joyce Gill, and shared with EAC member guilds by the Virtual Threads guild.
 Thank you to Joyce Gill for sharing her design with us.